Sprint Review Best Practices

 - If you show performance improvements, compare them with the previous version.
 We want to hear gains.
 Don’t provide just %.
 Talk to us in milliseconds, a load of x thousands of users, etc.

-- Comment charts with bubbles so we can read them later.
-If necessary.
+- Comment burn down and velocity charts with comment bubbles so stakeholders can read them later if needed.

 - Know who to invite and mark as mandatory in the invitation.
 The outcome might not be interesting to everybody.
 But do not exclude people from the review.
 If they want to attend, if it is their willingness to invest their life into your session.
 Welcome them!